-- One species of lady beetle, the multicolored Asian lady beetle (MALB) has become a nuisance in Minnesota.
+- The multicolored Asian lady beetle has become a nuisance in Minnesota.

 - They cluster around buildings in large numbers during fall in search of protected sites for the winter